Mqzn/mTime/README.md

 ```
 ### Extra information
-This project has been built using JDK8
+This project has been built using JDK8, and
 Iam the only author of this project.
 and thanks for viewing this project !